 Facebook Business Chat: Finding Your Customers

 It would be nice if you could simply send all your Facebook page followers a private message, but Facebook does not allow this to avoid spam.
-Like most messaging apps, Facebook requires users to send the first message to businesses to start conversations.
+Like most messaging apps, Facebook requires users to send the first message for businesses to start conversations.

 Luckily Facebook has several features to help you encourage your current and future customers to send a private message to your Facebook Page.
 If you already have a lot of traffic coming to your website Chat Links & Scan Codes are a good place to start.